 Saints star, Tom Dempsey, tests positive for coronavirus at New Orleans nursing home

-According to The Advocate, Tom Dempsey, a former New Orleans Saints placekicker, has tested positive for coronavirus.
+NEW ORLEANS- Former New Orleans Saints placekicker Tom Dempsey has tested positive for coronavirus, according to the Advocate.

 His daughter, Ashley Dempsey, confirmed that he contracted the virus during the outbreak at Lambeth House Senior Living Center in New Orleans.